nityansuman/machine-learning-porch/README.md

 A high customer churn rate will hit any company’s finances hard.
 By leveraging advanced artificial intelligence techniques like machine learning (ML), one can anticipate potential churners.

-- [Churn Prediction Through Usage Analysis](analytics/churn-prediction-through-usage-analysis.ipynb) - Of all users leaving, the model detected 77% (recall on test set) of them which is a good performance considering our objective is to detect leavers.
+- [Churn Prediction Through Usage Analysis](analytics/churn-prediction-through-usage-analysis.ipynb) - The ensemble model (Random Forest) detects 77% (recall on test set) of the leavers which is a good performance considering our objective is to detect leavers.

 ![feature-corr](analytics/images/churn-prediction-feature-correlation.png)
 ![confusion-matrix](analytics/images/churn-prediction-confusion-matrix.png)